 - Clean the yard.
 Hurricanes can carry winds that are as strong as 130-156 mph.
 Make sure that your backyard is free from furniture that could be blown away by the storm.
 Get them into a storage shed.

 - Board up the windows and doors.
 Use pieces of plywood to board the window frames.
 You can also use storm shutters to keep your property safe from shattered glass that’ll likely get swept away in your direction.

 - Switch off the power.
 It’s better to be safe than sorry – be sure to turn off the power, especially if there’s floodwater.

-- Clean the gutters.
-Redirect the flow of water away from the home.
+- Clean the gutters: prepare your gutters for the rainy day to redirect the flow of water away from the home.
 Make sure that the gutters are free from any dirt or debris so that the water can freely flow down.
 This is also one way to prevent mold growth.

 - Check for leaks.
 The doors, windows, and walls are vulnerable to leaks, so be sure to seal them or recaulk them before the storm strikes.
 This will prevent rainwater from penetrating your property during the heavy rains.

 - Trim trees.
 Trim overgrown trees with branches that are near your home.
 Branches that are too close to the structure will rub against it and rip its siding apart.
 You may also want to re-grade your trees to strengthen the roots’ “grip”.

 - Install window shutters.
 It’s important to secure your home, especially with window shutters.
 Wooden boards are an alternative, but they’re not the better alternative.
 Window shutters aren’t cheap, but they really can secure your house.

 If the local authorities tell you to evacuate, then leave your home immediately.
 You won’t have time to gather your belongings, so it would be best to prepare an emergency bag that you can “grab and go”.
 Do not stay home to attempt to protect your property.